shanelindsay/shanelindsay.github.io/research.md

 title: Research
 permalink: /research/
 published: true
-lede: Research on word learning, language processing, memory consolidation, and methodological rigour in psychology.
 ---

 My research examines how language is learned, represented, and used in the context of memory, perception, and action.
 I work across psycholinguistics, cognitive psychology, and research methods, using behavioural experiments, eye tracking, and cognitive neuroscience approaches to study how people understand and remember language in the real world.

-For a thematic overview, this page is the main route in.
-For a fuller and more current list of outputs, see the dedicated [Publications]({{ '/publications/' | relative_url }}) page as well as my [Worktribe profile](https://hull-repository.worktribe.com/person/315748/shane-lindsay/outputs) and [Google Scholar profile](https://scholar.google.co.uk/citations?user=tTSUv-sAAAAJ&hl=en).

 ## Current research questions